 A new kitten means a special commitment from you

 Everybody’s heart melts at the sight of a new kitten.
 But that adorable bundle of fluff you’re bringing home is going to need looking after for life.
-And because cats can have nine lives, that’s a long time!
 Giving your kitten a good start in life is the best way to make sure you’ll both enjoy many years of fun together.
-During those early, vulnerable months you’ll need to give her lots of care and attention to help her settle smoothly into life with your family.
+During those early, vulnerable months you’ll need to give lots of care and attention to help your kitten settle smoothly into life with you and your family.

 Home sweet home?

-Firstly, please don’t rush into introducing your new pet to other members of the household, people or pets (read more about socialization).
-Give your kitten time to get used to her new surroundings.
-It’s also important to show her where her food bowls, litter box and bed are.
+Firstly, don’t rush into introducing your new pet to other members of the household, people or pets (read more about socialisation).
+Give your kitten time to get used to their new surroundings.
+It’s also important to show your kitten where food bowls, litter box and the bed are.

 A snug, safe haven

 During those early days, your new kitten will find things a little strange, and sometimes overwhelming.
-When things do get too much for her, there’s nothing more secure and welcoming as a safe, cosy bed.
+When things do get too much, there’s nothing more secure and welcoming as a safe, cosy bed.
 You could buy a bed from a pet shop, or you could even use a strong cardboard box.
-But above all, it needs to be warm and comfortable, dry and away from draughts.
+Above all, it needs to be warm and comfortable, dry and away from draughts.
 The bedding you use should be soft and snugly.
-The first few nights with you will be the first time she’s been away from her mother and brothers and sisters.
-Kittens soon get used to sleeping alone, but to begin with you could put a warm hot water bottle under the bedding to remind her of the warmth of the litter.
+The first few nights with you will be the first time they’ve been away from their mother and brothers and sisters.
+Kittens soon get used to sleeping alone, but to begin with you could put a warm hot water bottle under the bedding to remind them of the warmth of the litter.

 You've heard of 'baby proofing' a home, now let's talk about 'kitten proofing' one